Housing Rehabilitation Program

-Housing rehab helps homeowners maintain their residences as safe, sanitary dwellings that meet local housing codes and helps prevent houses from becoming dilapidated nuisance properties.
+Housing rehabilitation helps homeowners maintain their residences as safe, sanitary dwellings that meet local housing codes and helps prevent houses from becoming dilapidated nuisance properties.

-The following factors are considered when determining eligibility for Fargo Housing Rehab:
+The following factors are considered when determining eligibility for the Fargo Housing Rehabilitation Program:

-The combined gross annual income of all household members over age 18 must be below the HUD income limits as shown below.
+The combined gross annual income (before taxes and deductions) of all household members age 18 and over, must be equal to or less than the HUD income limits as shown below.
 Income calculations are based on a projection of your next year’s annual household income.
 These limits are adjusted annually.

 80% of Area Median Income:

 - 4 person household $67,300

 - 6 person household $78,100